 Is ERC-7007 widely adopted?

-The standard is still in the Review stage as of early 2026.
-Several projects, notably ORA Network, have built implementations, but it has not yet reached mainstream adoption.
-Interest is growing as AI-generated content becomes more prevalent.
+The standard is in the Review stage as of Q2 2026.
+Several projects, notably ORA Network, have built implementations, but it has not reached mainstream adoption.
+Interest is growing as AI-generated content becomes more prevalent and as agentic-commerce use cases create new demand for verifiable AI output.

 Can ERC-7007 tokens be used on other blockchains?

-Because ERC-7007 extends ERC-721, these tokens can be bridged to other EVM-compatible chains using standard cross-chain infrastructure.
-The verification data travels with the token metadata.
+Because ERC-7007 extends ERC-721, these tokens can move to other EVM-compatible chains using standard cross-chain infrastructure.
+The verification data travels with the token metadata, and intent-based routing standards like ERC-7683 can settle the payment leg on a different chain than the mint.

 What types of AI content can ERC-7007 handle?